SteidleR/katacoda-scenarios/python-pyspark/step2.md

 PySpark is a library for processing data with Spark in Python.
+It provides the APIs for using spark functionality within python or in a standalone pyspark command line.

 ## Installing the PySpark library

-To install the python spark library, execute the following command in the terminal:
+Installing the library is easy because it's distributed with the pip package manager.
+This means that you can install the PySpark library directly with the following command:

 `pip install pyspark`{{execute}}

 ## Test installation

 To test the installation, execute the following command in the terminal:

 `pyspark`{{execute}}